Esri/arcgis-runtime-samples-android/kotlin/buffer/README.md

 ## How to use the sample

-1. Tap on the map.
-2. A planar and a geodesic buffer will be created at the tap location using the distance (miles) specified in the text box.
-3. Continue tapping to create additional buffers.
+Tap on the map.
+A planar and a geodesic buffer will be created at the tap location using the distance (miles) specified in the text box.
+Continue tapping to create additional buffers.
 Notice that buffers closer to the equator appear similar in size.
 As you move north or south from the equator, however, the geodesic polygons become much larger.
 Geodesic polygons are in fact a better representation of the true shape and size of the buffer.
-4. Click `Clear` to remove all buffers and start again.
+Tap `Clear` to remove all buffers and start again.

 ## How it works